 Panel of 19 Physicians Provided Consensus Opinions on Clinical Scenarios in Which They Considered Adding Oral PPAs in Patients with PAH on ERA + PDE-5 Inhibitor Background Therapy

-SOUTH SAN FRANCISCO, CA, April 3, 2020 – Actelion Pharmaceuticals US, Inc., a Janssen Pharmaceutical Company of Johnson & Johnson, today announced that CHEST, the official publication of the American College of Chest Physicians, published results from an expert Delphi consensus survey that help provide additional insights for physicians to advance the care of patients with pulmonary arterial hypertension (PAH).
+SOUTH SAN FRANCISCO, CA, April 3, 2020 – Actelion Pharmaceuticals US, Inc., a Janssen Pharmaceutical Company of Johnson & Johnson, today announced that CHEST, the official publication of the American College of Chest Physicians, published results from an expert Delphi consensus survey

 The Prostacyclin International Expert Panel developed the consensus opinions based on common clinical scenarios in which they considered adding oral prostacyclin pathway agents (PPAs), including UPTRAVI® (selexipag), in WHO functional class (FC) II and III PAH patients on endothelin receptor antagonist (ERA) and phosphodiesterase type 5 (PDE-5) inhibitor background therapy.